Niyiojeyinka/Adware-ads-network-server/README.md

 This is in development.
 The previous codeigniter version is ready for use and sourcode available on <a href="https://github.com/Niyiojeyinka/Adware/tree/withCI">WithCI Branch</a>

+The API Documentation for this backend is available at https://documenter.getpostman.com/view/11964368/T1LPCmgy?version=latest

 <ul>
 <li><a href="#req">Requirements</a></li>
 <li><a href="#pub">Publisher's Features</a></li>